rabbitmq/rabbitmq-clusterer/README.md

 you do use these, behaviour is undefined, and most likely bad. `rabbitmqctl cluster_status` may be used to inspect a cluster state, but the Clusterer sends to the standard Rabbit log files details about any clusters it joins or leaves.
+See the *Inspecting the Clusterer Status* section further down.

 Furthermore, do not specify `cluster_nodes` in the Rabbit config file: it will be ignored.